GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/product-currency-report.md

 ## Table A vs Table B

 The report contains two tables: **Products (Table A)** and **Products (Table B)**.
-Table A contains the Daily products and other products that can be tracked automatically by our system.
-Alternately, Table B contains the Yearly products and any other products that cannot be tracked manually by our system.
-Table B is partially automatic &mdash; it requires some manual data entry from our staff.
+Table A contains the Daily products and any other products that can be tracked automatically by our system.
+In contrast, Table B contains the Yearly products and any other products that cannot be tracked automatically by our system.
+Table B is partially automatic but requires some manual data entry from our staff.
+(Nevertheless, Table B displays data that is up-to-date to the present day.)

 One thing to note about Yearly products is that we may schedule to publish them on a different date each year.
 Hence, if a yearly product was published on 1 August last year, you cannot assume that it will be published on 1 August this year.

 ## How Currency is calculated

-Currency is calculated by finding out the age of the latest 'scene' of a product.
-To find out this age and calculate the Currency for each product, we use one of three methods: ODC Currency method, SQS Currency method, and Currency from Completeness method.
-Internal staff can learn the [technical details of these Currency methods][CurrencyInternalDoc].

 A few more calculations are done before the Currency values are added to the report.
 These calculations differ between Table A and Table B.